BU-Spark/ml-terc-image-geolocation/README.md

 ## How to run Pipeline-1-(NN)
 - upload you query image in the [data](./data/) folder
 - run the notebook [Poc_pipeline_NN.ipynb](./pipeline-1-(NN)/Poc_pipeline_NN.ipynb)
+- enter the query image file name when prompted
 - enter the mapbox access token when prompted

 ## How to run Pipeline-2-(SIFT)